Cheapest Website Builders: Get Online for Under $15

 - Email marketing tools available

-Hostinger is the cheapest website builder I’ve tested, with its plans starting from just $2.99 per month.
+Our March 2025 website builder testing found Hostinger to be the cheapest website builder, with plans starting from just $2.99 per month.
 A budget-friendly builder is a great way to save money, but you don’t have to sacrifice quality for price.

 The Cheapest Website Builders of 2025